ISKCON: Public preaching

-Initiation
+Initiation and Society

 Prior to initiation as a Hare Krishna disciple, a devotee must be adhering to the lifestyle principles of the movement.
 After the Initiation into the Holy Name, a devotee fully commits his or herself to Krishna consciousness, and becomes either a brahmachari/bhramacharini ("celibate") or a grihasta ("householder").
 After several years as an initiated disciple, one may undergo "brahmin initiation" which allows disciples to act as priests in ISKCON temples.
-After "brahmin initiation", males are entitled to take sannyasa ("renunciation"), a complete detachment from the physical world.
+After "Brahmin initiation", males are entitled to take sannyasa ("renunciation"), a complete detachment from the physical world.
 Men and women try not to intermingle, as ISKCON theology opposes illusory attachment to sexual relationships.

+Hopkins states that the universalism of Vaishnava devotionalism has allowed it to be popular within India and the Western world.
+According to Hopkins, Vaishnava devotional texts and the Mahabharata (including the Bhagavad Gita) state that varna and social status are based on personal attributes and qualities, not birth as in the orthodox Hindu tradition.

 Dress

-Traditionally, Hare Krishna disciples were characterized for their public use of Indian dresson the street (eg. shikha, dhoti, and saffron robe for men and sari for women); this dress is now only found among disciples living in communes and the majority of lay members do not wear this dress.
+Traditionally, Hare Krishna disciples were characterized for their public use of Indian dress on the street (e.g. shikha, dhoti, and saffron robe for men and sari for women); this dress is now only found among disciples living in communes and the majority of lay members do not wear this dress.